Many women suffer from miscarriage and repeat miscarriage. The devastating emotional toll it takes can be hard to endure.

 When we do experience a miscarriage, what we need most is support and understanding.

-Sometimes a simple, I am so sorry for you loss is enough.
+Sometimes a simple, I am so sorry for your loss is enough.

 If you have experienced miscarriage my heart goes out to you.
 I invite you to join the Free Fab Fertile Support Group on Facebook.

-Please know that there are many Functional Medicine solutions that can help with repeat miscarriage.
+Please know that our Fab Fertile Method that can help with repeat miscarriage.

 Here are some factors and testing to consider if you have experienced miscarriage or repeat miscarriage.